 We will be completely immersed, but also dispersed, in one of the most fascinating glaciers of our hemisphere, located between the Monte Rosa massif and the hypnotic Cervino (The Matterhorn).
-Transported by helicopter on the central moraine of the Gorner glacier, we will move on foot between ice and rock looking for photographic subjects above ground and in depth, accessible on foot with the use of crampons, helmet, light and warm clothes.
+We will reach the Gorner glacier through the famous Gornergrat train and from there, on foot, we will move between ice and rock looking for photographic subjects above ground and in depth, accessible on foot with the use of crampons, helmet, light and warm clothes.
 We will spend the nights in our base camp, and between photography and adventure stories, we will experience the slow but intense rhythms of a real expedition.

 Amateur or professional photographers can immerse themselves in fascinating scenarios: majestic mountains and caves in contact between the cold rock and the fascinating and hypnotic shades of ice, with harmonious shapes and improbable colours.
 We will take pictures of the landscape, in caves, and there will also be subjects for macro-photography and a “cold” night session.

 All expedition logistics will be handled by Miles Beyond’s expert staff:

 The stay on the glacier will be guaranteed by the installation of a professional Base Camp:

 - No. 1 Ferrino Colle Sud tent for 8 people

 - No. 1 Ferrino Colle Sud storage tent

 Furthermore, constant electricity will be guaranteed through the use of 1 or 2 1Kw current generators.
 PMR Radio, a satellite phone for emergencies and a complete first aid medical kit will be available for expedition activities.